 Maximum 6 clients – Spaces available

-We recommend that you dress up warmly for early morning starts – it can get quite cold sitting in the hide in the early hours.
+We recommend that you dress up warmly for the early mornings as it can get quite cold.
 Wearing layers is advisable so that they may be shed at a later stage where necessary.

-- Warm fleece for early morning starts and once the sun has set.
+- Warm fleece for early mornings and once the sun has set.

-- Clothing for hide work should be camouflage or neutral browns & greens.
+- Clothing should be camouflage or neutral browns & greens.

 - Water bottle or flask for tea & coffee.